pink dots grid

 headshot photo of Graham

-Graham was in the process of going through a separation and wanted to keep the matrimonial home.
-Since Graham and his ex-spouse purchased the home ten years ago, there was a lot of equity in the home and the spousal buy out was significant at $250,000.
+Graham was in the process of going through a separation and wanted to keep the family home.
+There was a lot of equity in the home, the spousal buyout was significant at $250,000.
 Graham also had an existing mortgage on the house and a vehicle loan.
-When he went to his bank, their only advice was to sell the home and start over.
-Graham knew that he could manage a higher mortgage and really wanted to keep the house.
+The only advice his bank had was to sell the home and start over, despite him being able to manage a higher mortgage.

-That’s where The Mortgage Centre – skipthebank.ca helped!
-Because the separation was simple and only a division of the equity in the home, a separation agreement wasn’t even required.
-Each party agreed to the division of equity.
-The Mortgage Centre worked with Graham to put together a monthly budget, so he felt financially comfortable buying his ex-spouse out of the agreement and carrying the new house on his own!
+That’s where The Mortgage Centre’s Skip the Bank helped!
+The separation became simple as each party agreed to divide the equity without even needing an agreement.
+The Mortgage Centre worked with Graham to plan a monthly budget.
+He then felt financially comfortable buying his ex-spouse out of the agreement and carrying the new house on his own!

 Ready to Talk?